James Lycurgus Kilgore

 Buried Chattanooga National Cemetery, Chattanooga Tennessee

 Lieutenant Kilgore resigned his commission on October 11th, 1861 citing domestic considerations at home.
-Still wanting to serve in the Army James again joined Company A as a Private on February 1st, 1862 only to be discharged for disability on April 23rd of that same year because of a serious attack of rheumatism.
+Still wanting to serve in the Army James again joined Company A but this time as a private on February 1st, 1862 only to be discharged for disability on April 23rd of that same year.
+The reason for the discharge was because of a serious attack of rheumatism.

-James L. Kilgore was the son of David Kilgore who was a Judge and a former member of Congress.
-He left behind a wife Nancy and three young daughters.
+James L. Kilgore was the son of David Kilgore who was a judge and former member of Congress.
+James left behind a wife Nancy and three young daughters.
 Nancy filed for a widows pension in 1865.